-Occupational therapists (OTs) assist patients who are unable to do daily chores as a result of illness, injury, ( both mental and physical) disability.
+Occupational therapists (OTs) assist patients who are unable to do daily chores as a result of illness, injury, or disability (both mental and physical).
 Occupational therapists assist patients in regaining control over their health.
 They are encouraged to be more self-sufficient in several ways, including meal preparation, personal hygiene, dressing, and using the restroom.
 This may necessitate the use of assistive devices or the provision of splints, braces, or other equipment.

 SLPs also make an attempt to consider the individual’s holistic requirements.
-By strengthening patient’s ability to talk and swallow safely, their ability to participate in social activities such as at mealtimes, to express their needs, social interaction chances of employment can be developed.
-Patients and their families work with speech-language pathologists to set individualized goals that will improve the patient’s quality of life.
+By strengthening the patient’s ability to talk and swallow safely and their ability to participate in social activities such as mealtimes to express their needs, their chances of employment can be increased.
+Patients and their families work with speech-language pathologists to set individualised goals that will improve the patient’s quality of life.

 Initiatives added were:

 School-based occupational therapy at PSRD High School, with therapists providing assessments and therapy in classrooms

 An inclusive, adaptive washroom was designed to initiate toilet training for patients.

 Improved assessment forms for paediatric and adult patients have been introduced.

 Screening of all patient needs prior to their registration